zerothi/pythonsupport-page/docs/courses/index.rst

 .. note::

-   Courses may have their own guides on how to install, we encourage students to primarily refer to these resources.
+   Courses may have their own guides on how to install.
+We encourage students to primarily refer to these resources.
    The documentation here is considered complimentary to the course material, unless otherwise stated by the teacher.